Category Archives: Cars & Trucks

 But I could do that.
 After all one of them (if not used ) is scrap.
 Here’s photos of top and bottoms.
 All stripped down.

 So I have a few things I can do before Starting the work on the car once it’s in the shop.
 And that’s coming soon I hope.
 But meanwhile I have two sets of the centre taillights..
+Red are just reflectors, white is the backup lights.
 And they are slightly different.
 Below is what is currently on the car..
 I like these.. they are the real 1988 taillights.

 I know these work … I saw them on when we were moving the car before I bought it.
 Below are the ones that came with the blue lid.. but are likely from the lid that’s currently on the car..
 It’s complicated !